intelsdi-x/snap/docs/SNAPTELD.md

---control-listen-port value                  Listen port for control RPC server (default: 8082) [$SNAP_CONTROL_LISTEN_PORT] --control-listen-addr value                  Listen address for control RPC server [$SNAP_CONTROL_LISTEN_ADDR] --temp_dir_path value                        Temporary path for loading plugins [$SNAP_TEMP_DIR_PATH] --tls-cert value                             A path to PEM-encoded certificate to use for TLS channels --tls-key value                              A path to PEM-encoded private key file to use for TLS channels --work-manager-queue-size value              Size of the work manager queue (default: 25) [$WORK_MANAGER_QUEUE_SIZE] --work-manager-pool-size value               Size of the work manager pool (default: 4) [$WORK_MANAGER_POOL_SIZE] --disable-api, -d                            Disable the agent REST API
+--control-listen-port value                  Listen port for control RPC server (default: 8082) [$SNAP_CONTROL_LISTEN_PORT] --control-listen-addr value                  Listen address for control RPC server [$SNAP_CONTROL_LISTEN_ADDR] --temp_dir_path value                        Temporary path for loading plugins [$SNAP_TEMP_DIR_PATH] --tls-cert value                             A path to PEM-encoded certificate for framework to use for securing communication channels to plugins over TLS
+--tls-key value                              A path to PEM-encoded private key file for framework to use for securing communication channels to plugins over TLS
+--ca-cert-paths                              List of paths (directories/files) to CA certificates for validating plugin certificates in secure TLS communication
+--work-manager-queue-size value              Size of the work manager queue (default: 25) [$WORK_MANAGER_QUEUE_SIZE] --work-manager-pool-size value               Size of the work manager pool (default: 4) [$WORK_MANAGER_POOL_SIZE] --disable-api, -d                            Disable the agent REST API